firstdraft-projects/omnicalc-params/README.md

 The API needs a bit of time to do it's work, so expect it to take about 30 seconds or so for the request to complete.

-Visit the [Image Colorization API](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization), and follow the instructions at the bottom of the page to integrate the API in your controller. ** You do not need to include the `require 'algorithmia'` statement from the instructions**
+Visit the [Image Colorization page](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization), and follow the instructions at the bottom of the page to integrate the API in your controller.

 ## Stretch Goals